Code-Institute-Submissions/milestone-project-127/README.md

         -clicked on GitHub pages.
         -Master branch was chosen.
         - A web link was then supplied by GitHub.
-        - The link provided by GitHub pages once pasted into the address bar brings one to this website.
+        - The link provided by GitHub pages once pasted into the address bar brings visitor to this website.

 # Credits